xversial/Foundation-Platform/setup/installation.md

 ### Requirements

 Platform is essentially just a series of components that work with Laravel 5.1.
 So the requirements are virtually the same.
-However some components may require dependencies with their own set of minimum requirments.
+However some components may require dependencies with their own set of minimum requirements.

-- PHP >= 5.4.0
+- PHP >= 5.5.9
 - MCrypt PHP Extension

 ### Download Platform

 You can get Platform by cloning the repository from GitHub.

-	git clone -b 4.0 git@github.com:cartalyst/platform.git My_Project
+	git clone -b 5.0 git@github.com:cartalyst/platform.git My_Project

-Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/4.0.zip).
+Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/5.0.zip).
 After downloading, unzip the `.zip` file into a location that suits you.

 > Installing by cloning from the GitHub repository is the preferred method as this gives you an easy way to update Platform by merging changes from the original GitHub repository.

 ### Install Dependencies

-After downloading Platform 4, you can install all of Platform's dependencies by running a composer install command in your CLI.
+After downloading Platform 5, you can install all of Platform's dependencies by running a composer install command in your CLI.
 Navigate to your Platform folder and run the following command:

 	composer install